LaibinChang/Enhancement-Registration-Homogenization/README.md

 ## 1. Introduction

-This algorithm project is designed for the paper called "Enhancement-Registration-Homogenization (ERH) :A Comprehensive Underwater Visual Reconstruction Paradigm" by Laibin Chang, Huajun Song, and Peng Ren, etc. *If this project is helpful to you, please cite our paper*.
+This algorithm project is designed for the paper called "Enhancement-Registration-Homogenization (ERH) :A Comprehensive Underwater Visual Reconstruction Paradigm" by Laibin Chang, Huajun Song, and Peng Ren, etc. **If the project is helpful to you, please cite our paper.
+Thanks!**.

 H. Song, L. Chang, Z. Chen and P. Ren, "Enhancement-Registration-Homogenization (ERH): A Comprehensive Underwater Visual Reconstruction Paradigm," in IEEE Transactions on Pattern Analysis and Machine Intelligence, doi: 10.1109/TPAMI.2021.3097804.